surveashwini/surveashwini/README.md

 ### Hi there 👋

 #### I'm a Front-End Developer working in Pune, India :india:.
-I mostly do front-end development, and I’m an [Angular](https://angular.io/) enthusiast.
+I mostly do front-end development, and I’m an Angular and React enthusiast.
 I love to code and explore new technologies.
-I aim to be a Full-stack developer by learning Java!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ashwinisurve/ "Ashwini Surve on LinkedIn")